imdrasil/jennifer.cr/docs/model_mapping.md

 ### Important restrictions:

 - models currently must have a `primary` field.
-- if your model also uses `JSON.mapping`, `JSON::Serializable`, or other kinds of mapping macros, you must be careful to use Jennifer's `mapping` macro last in order for all model features to work correctly.
+- if your model also uses `JSON.mapping`, `JSON::Serializable` or other kinds of mapping macros, you must be careful to use Jennifer's `mapping` macro last in order for all model features to work correctly.

 ```crystal